Cupmouse/exchangedataset-documentation/docs/data/bitflyer.md

 For the 2 minutes after the market has reopened, itayose will be implemented.

-?> For more information about maintenance, see [Bitflyer Website](https://bitflyer.com/en-jp/faq/Maintenance).
+?> For more information about maintenance, see [BitFlyer Website](https://bitflyer.com/en-jp/faq/Maintenance).

 ## Itayose